sage-code/maj/script.md

 ## Handwriting test

-This is a sample of many tests I have written by hand.
-As you can see the letters are a little bit different than the font.
-I guess if you respect the start point and direction of writing then the letters will be easy to understand.
+This is a test sample.
+As you can see the letters in this picture are not perfect.
+However if you start the letter from the correct point and do the directions correctly the writing will be probably good enaugh for reading by other person.

 <img src="demo/maj-script.jpg" alt="Maj Alphabet" width="600"></img>

 ## Cost of writing